nasutaro211/univents_help_articles/create_event_apply_question.md

  #### Radio button
  <!-- only one じゃなくて onlyでいいのか？↓↓ -->
- This form is used when you want the user to select ** only ** from the options.
+ This form is used when you want the user to select **only one option**.
  !
 [1.png] (http://drive.google.com/uc?export=view&id=14mn-yYDxnG3qBkW5dGFQzSKP4JzJ4z_M)

  #### Checkbox
- This form is used when you want the user to select  ** multiple ** from the options !
+ This form is used when you want the user to select  **multiple options**.
+ !
 [2.png] (http://drive.google.com/uc?export=view&id=1ObRrT7uAOsl0Z1mC49l5rAJXP1eOp-kT)

  #### Text (short)